HAT: Hybrid Attention Transformer for Image Restoration: Introduction

-Despite the success, ``why Transformer is better than CNN'' remains a mystery.
-An intuitive explanation is that this kind of network can benefit from the self-attention mechanism and utilize long-range information.
-Thus, we take image super-resolution (SR) as the example and employ the attribution analysis method - Local Attribution Map (LAM)~\cite{lam} to examine the involved range of utilized information in SwinIR.
-Interestingly, we find that SwinIR does NOT exploit more input pixels than CNN-based methods (\textit{e.g.}, RCAN~\cite{rcan}).
-Additionally, although SwinIR obtains higher quantitative performance on average, it produces inferior results to RCAN in some samples, due to the limited range of utilized information.
-These phenomena illustrate that Transformer has a stronger ability to model local information, but the range of its utilized information needs to be expanded.
-In addition, we also find that blocking artifacts would appear in the intermediate features of SwinIR.
-It demonstrates that the shift window mechanism cannot perfectly realize cross-window information interaction.
+Despite its success, existing work has rarely discussed why Transformer outperforms CNN.
+An intuitive explanation provided in prior study is that Transformer benefits from the self-attention mechanism, allowing it to leverage long-range information~\cite{swinir}.
+To verify whether this is indeed the case for image restoration, we take image super-resolution (SR) as an example task and employ an attribution analysis method — Local Attribution Map (LAM)~\cite{lam} to examine the range of information used in SwinIR.
+Interestingly, we find that although SwinIR achieves higher average quantitative performance, it does NOT utilize more input pixels than CNN-based methods (e.g., RCAN~\cite{rcan}), as shown in Fig.~\ref{lam}.
+This contradicts the conclusion in LAM~\cite{lam} that there is a positive correlation between the range of information a network uses and its reconstruction performance.
+Since the aforementioned conclusion is primarily derived from networks of the same type (i.e., CNNs), we believe that the superior performance of SwinIR can be attributed to its stronger ability to model local information compared to CNN.
+However, it is also limited by the restricted range of information it utilizes, leading to inferior results on samples where broader contextual information could produce better outcomes.
+Additionally, we observe block artifacts in the intermediate features of SwinIR, as shown in Fig.~\ref{feature}, suggesting that the shifted window mechanism does not fully achieve cross-window information interaction.
+This may be one of the reasons why SwinIR does not achieve better long-range information utilization.

-To address the above-mentioned limitations and further develop the potential of Transformer for IR, we propose a Hybrid Attention Transformer, namely HAT.
-Our HAT combines channel attention and self-attention schemes, in order to take advantage of the former's capability in using global information and the powerful representative ability of the latter.
-Besides, we introduce an overlapping cross-attention module to achieve more direct interaction of adjacent window features.
-Benefiting from these designs, our model can activate more pixels for reconstruction and thus obtains significant performance improvement.